LuemmelSec/CovertChannel/README.md

 Adjust all the settings to your needs.
 The way it defaults to is movin the ISE out of view with X -2000 and Y -2000
 Change the keyboard layout !!!

+Last but not least: Run the payload and catch the shell.